 Club Cracker Bars

-- 75 Club Crackers plus a few more if needed
+- 75 Club Crackers, plus a few more as needed

-- 1/4 cup creamy peanut butter mainstream type (Skippy or Jif Natural)
+- ¼ cup creamy peanut butter (or use 6 tablespoons) mainstream type (Skippy or Jif Natural)

 - Chopped peanuts for garnish optional